lee212/simpleazure/docs/index.rst

 -------------------------------------------------------------------------------

-Simple Azure was started in 2013 but wasn't consistently updated which means some dated features may not work as expected.
-Relax, I am trying to get Simple Azure back on track after these abandoned moments, so please report any issues that you may encounter, I will try to fix or sort it out as quickly as possible I can.
+Simple Azure was started in 2013 but wasn't consistently updated which means that some dated features may not work as expected.
+Relax, I am trying to get Simple Azure back on track after these abandoned moments, so please report any issues that you may encounter.
+I will try to fix or sort it out as quickly as possible I can.

 Obsolete features (might be revived later):